Buried here are multiple artists including:

 Clarence T. Dixon

-He was an original member of The Four Knights
+Clarence was a baritone singer and was an original member of The Four Knights.

 Willie Mae “Big Mama” Thornton

 She wrote and sang “Ball and Chain” and is said to have heavily influenced the lives of many women singers including Janis Joplin.
 She was the first to record Leiber and Stoller’s “Hound Dog”, in 1952, which became her biggest hit selling almost two million copies.

 Big Mama died on July 25, 1984 at the age of 57 from heart and liver disorders due to her alcohol abuse.